Toadstool-Stipe/stipe/readme.md

 Stipe is a Compass Extension, so Compass is a dependency.
 You will need to include `require 'stipe'` in your config.rb file.

 # Stipe Changelog
+###0.0.5.9
+* Removed uneccessary instances of the box-sizing mixin, namely, in the push/pull mixins.
+* Added _legacy_extends.scss file to stipe/grid.
+This is an optional @import, not included in the Stipe manifest.
+It restores some legacy placeholders.
+Consider it deprecated.

 ###0.0.5.8
 * Move grid extends to load last in style.scss manifest - when using the extended grid solution, this will move all your media queries to the end of the stylesheet.
 * Removed support for Font-Awesome and Zocial ico-fonts